lunosai/GmailNotify-PubSub-GCP/README.md

     ```
     { text: 'email_text_here' }
     ```
-   - Optional: set `external.webhookSecret` if you want outgoing notifications to include an `X-Signature` HMAC of the JSON payload.
+   - Optional: set `external.webhookSecret` if you want outgoing notifications to include an `X-Signature` HMAC of the JSON payload (applied to all mailboxes).
 2. `gcp.pubsub.topic` - the full topic name as provided in the Cloud Pub/Sub Dashboard.
 3. `gcp.storage.bucketName` - the full bucket name as provided in the Cloud Storage Dashboard.
 4. `mailboxes` - configure at least one mailbox entry (see below).